-Sleaford Little Theatre is delighted to announce that plans are underway for a spectacular outdoor production of 'A Midsummer Night’s Dream'.
+Sleaford Little Theatre is delighted to announce a spectacular outdoor production of 'A Midsummer Night’s Dream'.
 A comedy by William Shakespeare Adapted and Directed by Maria Bates.

 The play will be performed in the picturesque grounds of Rauceby Hall during July 2021, all things permitting, and we will be opening the 'doors' one hour before the performance to allow the audience to come and enjoy a picnic before the show if they so desire.

 Saturday 17th July – 7:30 pm

 When booking, please note that each ticket price represents a single space on the lawn and does not include a chair.
 You will be required to bring your own lawn chairs with you.
 Please also bring along a torch and a rain mac in case of a drizzle (no umbrellas as these will block sight lines for other members of the audience).

 General parking will be set in an adjacent field.
 If you require a disabled parking space at the front of the house, please indicate this at the time of booking and include your disabled badge number in the booking notes section below.